Dramy8/Hackaton1/README.md

 The goal was to build a simple personalized recommendation system using Python and data analysis.
 Instead of using a complex machine learning model, this project uses a clear rule-based approach: the system compares a user profile with different recommendation options and selects the best match.

-The project was designed to stay understandable, realistic, and easy to explain.

 ## Dataset